pet-ads/systematic/api-doc.md

 ### GET

-- 200: the resource is avaliable in the response **OR** a list of resources are available in the response **OR** the request is valid and an empty list is returned in response because no resource matches the query condition.
+- 200: the resource is available in the response **OR** a list of resources are available in the response **OR** the request is valid and an empty list is returned in response because no resource matches the query condition.
 - 404: the resource does not exist **OR** it was not possible to find the resource because some resource ID in the path does not exist (e.g., reviewId).